 - A machine-assisted exercise increases the probability of giving good results.
-Additionally, a machine can help a beginner in the situations where he is trying to improve his posture and form.
+Additionally, a machine can help a beginner in situations where he is trying to improve his posture and form.

 - The leg extension is a good finishing option for a squat and deadlift routine.
-Due to being an isolation exercise for quadriceps, this exercise is a fantastic option to perform after doing compound exercises.
+Due to being an isolation exercise for the quadriceps, this exercise is a fantastic option to perform after doing compound exercises.

 - The leg extension machine solely focuses on a single muscle group.